kangwang1988/kangwang1988.github.io/_posts/2016-04-10-how-to-rob-wechat-red-envelop-automatically.md

 1.Design

 	a.
 Find which class and selector you would like to hook.
 	b.
-Decide when a red envelop is available and choose a moment to open it.
+Decide when a red envelop is available and choose a proper moment to open it.
 	c.
 Consider cases like there are several envelops avaliable.
 	d.
 Provide interfaces for user to enable/disable this feature.
 	e.
 Write, compile, inject, resign, install, test and redo the former procedures until success.

 2.Find which class/selector to hook(method swizzle).

-	To debug a app without its source code, you need a jailbroken device.
-Install debugserver.app into it, login in the device with ssh.
-Launch the WeChat.app you want to debug.
-Launch the debugserver.app with the options attaching to the already-existed WeChat.app.
+	To debug a app without the source code, you need a jailbroken device.
+Install debugserver.app in it and login into the device using ssh.
+Launch the WeChat.app you want to debug and run the debugserver.app with the options attaching to the already-existed WeChat.app.
 Launch lldb and communicate with the debugserver over the air.

 You can found more details on my prior blog.[Debugging with lldb.](http://kangwang1988.github.io/tech/2016/03/27/Debugging-with-lldb.html)